Recombinant Escherichia coli Nickel-responsive regulator (nikR)

 Note: The applications listed below are based on what we know about this protein's biological functions, published research, and experience from experts in the field.
 However, we haven't fully tested all of these applications ourselves yet.
 We'd recommend running some preliminary tests first to make sure they work for your specific research goals.

-1. Protein-DNA Interaction Studies Using Electrophoretic Mobility Shift Assays (EMSA)
+1. Protein-DNA Interaction Studies Using EMSA

 2. Metal Ion Binding Characterization Through Biophysical Analysis